jaswinderkour1608/terraform_security_grp_rule/README.md

 # Security group rules with Terraform

-This repository contains versions of security group rules, multiple options of how you can write your configuration files.
+This repository contains versions of Security Group Rule, multiple options of how you can write your configuration files.

 ### 1. Version 1.0 Security Group Rule (hard coded)

-The first security group rule version is hard coded, which is not recommended by Terraform, it makes our code not reusable.
+The first Security Group Rule version is hard coded, which is not recommended by Terraform, it makes our code not reusable.
 But it is good to have for it for comparing with other versions.
 It is always good pracitice to start with hard coding, because this way you will understand the basics of automation and IaaC.
 Security group rule has two ports ingress open 22 and 80 and in Terraform you have to specify egress rule, which is open to 0.0.0.0/0.

 ### 2. Version 1.1 Security Group Rule (variables/tfvars/local.tags)

-This Security group rule version is the simplest one, using ```variables.tf``` for difining variables and passing values for thos variables in ```tfvars/dev.tf.``` Variables makes this template reusable, where all the given variable values can be changed in variables.tf and tfvars/dev.tf file.
+This Security Group Rule version is the simplest one, using `variables.tf` for difining variables and passing values for thos variables in `tfvars/dev.tf.` Variables makes this template reusable, where all the given variable values can be changed in variables.tf and tfvars/dev.tf file.
 Same as the previous version this security group rule opens 22 and 80 ingress and 0.0.0.0/0 egress rules.
 In this template we used locals for tagging and the explanation is done below.

 #### Tags with locals.tf